 Movement within the Cathedral

-Hand sanitiser is available at both doors - please use this as you enter and exit.
+Hand sanitiser is available at all doors - please use this as you enter and exit.

 A face covering or face mask is recommended.